team-telnyx/reviewpr/README.md

-1- Add a secret for actions on your github repository with your Telnyx Token at TELNYXAI_TOKEN
+1- Add a secret for actions on your github repository with your Telnyx API Key at TELNYX_API_KEY

 2- Create the following file on your repository `.github/workflows/review_pr.yml`